Legion Phone Duel 2 vs ROG Phone 5 vs Black Shark 4: Which one is for you?

 As you may have noticed, phones tend to heat up when under heavy loads, like graphics-intensive games.
 That’s why these gaming devices have their own cooling technology.

 The ROG Phone 5 has its Aero ActiveCooler 5 accessory to aid with the heat, while the Black Shark 4 has its two-layer liquid cooling system.
 The Legion Phone Duel 2, however, is the coolest one here with its built-in cooling system.
 It has passive cooling components and a vapor chamber liquid cooling area.
 To help dissipate the heat, it uses an intake fan to bring cool air in and an exhaust fan to blow the warm air out.

 |Lenovo Legion Phone Duel 2||ASUS ROG Phone 5||Black Shark 4|

 |(12GB + 256GB) - PHP 39,995||(8GB + 128GB) - PHP 39,995||(6GB + 128GB) - PHP 24,950|

 |(16GB + 512GB) - PHP 49,995||(16GB + 256GB) - PHP 49,995||(8GB + 128GB) - PHP 26,990|

 Which one to get?

-These are all powerful devices with their own pros and cons, but the Lenovo Legion Phone Duel 2 got more advantages among the three.
-If you prefer a device with the largest screen, RAM, and storage option—not forgetting its built-in cooling system, highest ultra-wide and front camera resolution— the Legion Phone Duel 2 is the phone for you.
+These are all powerful devices with their own pros and cons, but overall, the Lenovo Legion Phone Duel 2 packs the most pros among the three.
+At a PHP 39,995 (12GB + 256GB) and PHP 49,995 (16GB + 512GB), you get a device with the largest screen at 6.9-inch, 512GB of storage, and a built-in cooling system.
+Not forgetting its octa-triggers, highest ultra-wide and front camera resolution.

 So, which is your pick from these smartphone beasts?
 Share your thoughts in the comments below.